dollarscout

 Who Citi Double Cash is best for

-• Long-term cash back maximizers
+• Simple cash back with no caps.

 Alternatives to Citi Double Cash